Joxon/hello-py-pub/README.md

 - bupt-ngw: the POST record of logging in BUPT New GateWay, and it is possible to automate this process
 - qqbot: a QQ HongBao bot of the [ELEME](https://www.ele.me/home/) platform
 - regex-golf: the network record of [regex-golf](https://alf.nu/RegexGolf)
-- tests: some python scripting tests
 - wxbot: a WeChat HongBao bot of the [ELEME](https://www.ele.me/home/) platform
+- learning: a collection of python scripts for learning purpose
+- utils: some useful utility scripts